- Academic Affairs Student Grievance Procedures

 What to Do

-For even more information on the Lifeline Law/Medical Amnesty, alcohol, and drugs, check out all these facts and resources provided by the Recreation, Fitness and Wellness Center.
+For even more information on the Lifeline Law/Medical Amnesty, alcohol, and drugs, check out all these resources provided by the Recreation, Fitness and Wellness Center.

 It is the policy of the University of Southern Indiana to comply with all federal and state equal opportunity laws, orders, and regulations relating to race, sex, religion, disability, age, national origin, sexual orientation, veteran status, disabled veteran status and other protected classification.